LIVE AT SHEA-STADIUM

 The original Dutch issue was made by a bootlegger who chose "Offshore Records" as the logo for his releases.
 He also produced a few other records with this label in 1972.
-The Hollywood Bowl tracks were copied from the Kustom records LP that was widely distributed in Europe in that year, with a skip at the beginning of Can't Buy Me Love.
-For unknown reasons, A Hard Day's Night and Boys had their sequence inverted, even though they were listed in the correct sequence on the record cover.
+The Hollywood Bowl tracks were copied from the Kustom Records LP that was widely distributed in Europe in that year, with a skip at the beginning of Can't Buy Me Love.
+For unknown reasons, A Hard Day's Night and Boys had their sequence inverted, even though they were listed in the correct order on the record cover.

 INTEREST.
 The original Dutch record appears to be extremely rare, and is historically very important, not only because it features the first appearance of What's the New Mary Jane, but also because it's one of the first European bootlegs. *****

 The Benbecula version copied the original layout of the Offshore Record.
 This had a glossy red laminated cover and may have been pressed in Germany, starting in late 1972.
 The matrix number is NTT 10A / NTT 10B.
 The label was black with track listings.
 This is a rather common release, particularly in Europe.
 It had three different versions, the sequence of the first two is not known:

 1. (photo above).
 Red glossy laminated cover, the label has a pressing ring at 12 mm and another ring at 32 mm from the hole.